SikuliX/SikuliX-Docs/src/main/resources/docs/source/scenarios.rst

 **Usage with SikuliX --- Case 2: Using the installed Jython with SikuliX**

-You have to tell SikuliX about your installed Jython by using the Extensions feature.
+You have to tell SikuliX about your installed Jython by using the Extensions feature:

+ - start the IDE once and ignore all error messages and close it again
+ - in the ``SikuliX-APP-DATa-folder`` go to the folder ``Extensions``
+ - `edit the file extensions.txt to point to your Jython install <https://github.com/RaiMan/SikuliX1/wiki/How-to-make-Jython-ready-in-the-IDE>`_
+ - start the IDE again - you should get to the normal state (a tab ``Untitled`` with type ``jython``)

 Access Python packages from SikuliX scripts run by SikuliX (GUI or commandline)
 -------------------------------------------------------------------------------